Musculoskeletal Injury Treatment & Rehabilitation

 Q&A

-The cost of the treatment course depends on the patient's individual factors: the type and severity of the injury, the scope of required procedures, and the duration of rehabilitation.
-During the consultation, the doctor assesses the patient's condition, determines the optimal rehabilitation plan, and based on this, the final cost is calculated.
+The cost depends on the patient’s individual characteristics: the type and severity of the injury, the number of procedures required, and the duration of rehabilitation.
+During the consultation, the physician assesses the patient’s condition, determines the optimal rehabilitation plan, and based on that calculates the final cost.
+Our musculoskeletal injury treatment programs are priced individually.

 For tendon injuries, we use methods aimed at restoring tissue structure and normalizing limb function.
-This includes proprietary techniques, rehabilitative therapy for muscle and ligament damage, therapeutic exercise, and kinesiotherapy.
-The specific program is tailored individually based on the extent of the injury, pain level, and the patient's physical activity.
+These include proprietary techniques, restorative therapy for muscle and ligament injuries, therapeutic exercise, and kinesiotherapy.
+The approach is individualized based on the extent of the injury, the severity of pain, and the patient’s activity level.
+This is part of our broader soft tissue injury treatment.

-The timeline depends on the severity of the injury, how long ago it occurred, the presence of any complications, and the patient's overall health.
-Typically, the recovery process takes 3 to 6 weeks.
+Recovery time depends on the severity of the injury, the time since the injury occurred, the presence of complications, and the patient’s general condition.
+A typical course of rehabilitation after muscle and ligament injuries lasts 3 to 6 weeks.

-The patient receives recommendations for independent work and a set of exercises to maintain the results and prevent re-injury.
+- Course completion – the patient receives recommendations for independent work and exercises to maintain results and prevent re‑injury.

-The Centre conducts individual rehabilitation for amateur and high-level professional athletes.
-Basketball players, volleyball players, pentathletes, tennis players, hockey players, and representatives of many other sports know that they will receive the quickest and most complete recovery from any injury here.
+Yes.
+The Center provides individualized rehabilitation for amateur and high‑level professional athletes.
+Basketball players, volleyball players, pentathletes, tennis players, hockey players, and representatives of many other sports from around the world know that here they will receive the fastest and most complete recovery after sports injuries.
+Our muscle and ligament injury therapy is designed specifically for athletes.

 The cost of a course of treatment with a stay in a hotel